hilary-anish/predictive-maintenance-rul/README.md

 ## Uncertainty Quantification

-Most ML projects output a single number: "RUL = 65 cycles."
+If the pipeline output a single number: "RUL = 65 cycles."
 This is useless for a maintenance planner.
 They need: "RUL is between 42 and 88 cycles with 90% confidence."
 That interval drives the scheduling decision.

 ### Why Conformal Prediction?